succinctlabs/sp1/book/generating-proofs/recommended-workflow.md

 - For a Tendermint light client, the average cycle count can be between 10M and 50M cycles (including our ed25519 precompiles).
 - We consider programs with <2M cycles to be "small" and by default, the fixed overhead of proving will dominate the proof latency.
 If latency is incredibly important for your use-case, we can specialize the prover network for your program if you reach out to us.

-Note that if you generate Groth16 or PLONK proofs on the prover network, you will encounter a fixed overhead of 90 seconds for the STARK -> SNARK wrapping step.
-We're actively working on reducing this overhead in our next release.
+Note that if you generate Groth16 or PLONK proofs on the prover network, you will encounter a fixed overhead for the STARK -> SNARK wrapping step.
+We're actively working on reducing this overhead in future releases.

 #### On-Demand vs. Reserved Capacity